xgp/lightsail-microk8s/README.md

 # microk8s on AWS Lightsail

+## Goals
+Quickly deploy a somewhat resilient k8s cluster on AWS without a bunch of extra garbage.
+Assumes you will use Cloudflare or NGrok to do tunnels and ingress via tunnel.

 ### How It Works
 1. The **first instance (index 0)** initializes the HA cluster using `microk8s enable ha-cluster`.
 2. Subsequent instances (indices 1, 2, ...) join the cluster using the `microk8s join` command, dynamically obtained from the first node.